Kristina01111000/Drws_site/README.md

 - Add youtube account to the list above
 - Make some edits to podcast email?
 - Figure out if social pilot can track analytics for the different social medias
-- Try adding a new sign up, its been a while
+- Try adding a new email to the sign up, its been a while -> need to double check that constant contact works